apache/cassandra-java-driver/manual/query_builder/term/README.md

   selectors;
 * as the right operand of [relations](../relation).

-To create a term, call one of the factory methods in [QueryBuilderDsl]:
+To create a term, call one of the factory methods in [QueryBuilder]:

 ### Literals